cloudwego/cloudwego.github.io/content/en/docs/hertz/tutorials/framework-exten/log/zap.md

 ### WithExtraKeyAsStr

-`WithExtraKeyAsStr` converts the extraKey to string type when retrieving the value from the context, but this is not recommended for compatibility in some cases
+`WithExtraKeyAsStr` convert `extraKey` to a string type when retrieving value from context

+Not recommended for use, only for compatibility with certain situations

 Typically used with `WithExtraKeys`